 It’s important to follow your vet’s recommendations, but if they give the green light on exercise, this can be a good way to strengthen your dog’s muscles and joints to improve their mobility.
 Just be sure to focus on low impact exercises like walking or swimming, and avoid rough activity like jumping or running.

-Some vets have started using laser therapy to reduce pain in dogs suffering from hip dysplasia, or any number of inflammatory conditions.
+Some vets have started using laser therapy to reduce discomfort.
 It works by reducing inflammation, opening up blood vessels, and stimulating the lymphatic system (which is responsible for removing unwanted waste from the body) .
-Surprisingly enough, laser therapy also works by blocking certain nerve receptors and reducing the amount of pain signals sent to the brain.
+Surprisingly enough, laser therapy also works by blocking certain nerve receptors and reducing the amount of discomfort signals sent to the brain.

-Laser therapy is pain-free and should be safe for most dogs.
+Laser therapy doesn't cause discomfort and should be safe for most dogs.
 Your dog will likely find the process somewhat calming.
 Currently, there are no known side effects for canine laser therapy.

-This might be the easiest and most cost-effective form of hip dysplasia treatment.
+This might be the easiest and most cost-effective way to support hip health..
 Most dog owners don’t realize how important their dog’s weight is.
-Not only do the extra pounds place unnecessary pressure on their joints, but the fatty tissue produces inflammatory hormones that actually increase chronic pain.
-In fact, it’s been proven that overweight dogs have a greater chance of developing arthritis symptoms, which is directly related to hip dysplasia in dogs .
+Not only do the extra pounds place unnecessary pressure on their joints, but the fatty tissue produces inflammatory hormones that actually increase chronic discomfort.
+In fact, it’s been proven that overweight dogs have a greater chance of developing joint discomfort symptoms, which is directly related to hip dysplasia in dogs .

 Portion control is the name of the game when it comes to weight management.
 Of course, it’s important to take a look at the quality of meals you’re feeding your pup.
 Many vets recommend aiming for more quality meats, fruits, and vegetables, and fewer processed grains or packaged human food.